openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zmerc2_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Send to controller battery level and WakeUp Notification

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: The buttons of group No1

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: The buttons of group No2

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: The buttons of group No3

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: The buttons of group No4

-This group supports 5 nodes.
+Association group 5 supports 5 nodes.

 ### Group 6: The buttons of group No5

-This group supports 5 nodes.
+Association group 6 supports 5 nodes.

 ### Group 7: The buttons of group No6

-This group supports 5 nodes.
+Association group 7 supports 5 nodes.

 ### Group 8: The buttons of group No7

-This group supports 5 nodes.
+Association group 8 supports 5 nodes.

 ### Group 9: The buttons of scene No1

-This group supports 5 nodes.
+Association group 9 supports 5 nodes.

 ### Group 10: The buttons of scene No2

-This group supports 5 nodes.
+Association group 10 supports 5 nodes.

 ### Group 11: The buttons of scene No3

-This group supports 5 nodes.
+Association group 11 supports 5 nodes.

 ### Group 12: The buttons of All On/Off

-This group supports 5 nodes.
+Association group 12 supports 5 nodes.

 ## Technical Information